 - Schomburg Center for Research in Black Culture

-Saving Money on Things to Do in New York with Kids with the Go City Card
+Saving Money on Fun Things to Do in New York City with Kids with the Go City Card

 Attraction passes are always a great way to save money when traveling.
 We first used the Go City card when deciding to do some things in Orlando besides theme parks.
 It was such a savings and then we realized they have it available in many cities.
 We had to get it for our summer trip to New York and did all of these things for one low price.
-The Go City Card offers options for unlimited attractions for a set amount of days like 2 or 3 or a set number of attractions and then you just go to whichever attractions you want.
+The Go City Card offers options for unlimited attractions for a set amount of days like 2 or 3 or a set number of attractions most of which are kid-friendly.
+All you have to do is pick and then you just go to whichever attractions you want.
 We chose the 5 attraction pass and enjoyed the below options.

 You May Be Interested in Reading: Tips for Taking Family Vacation Photos

 Hang Out at The Intrepid Sea, Air & Space Museum:.

 The Intrepid is a must for anyone interested in ships, space shuttles or airplanes.
 My daughter and I had so much fun exploring the Navy ship and seeing how it was used in the military.
 There is also a specific kids area full of interactive activities.
 I literally had to drag my daughter out of there for us to be able to leave which should tell you how much of a good time she had.

 Eat all the Treats at The Color Factory:

 The Color Factory is an interactive walk through museum with various tasks or treats in each room.
 It’s the perfect thing to do in New York with kids because if your kids are anything like mine, they will be so excited for the ice cream, candy, cookies and more given to them.
 We also enjoyed the huge ball pit, spinning around on these huge round tables and running around the balloon room.